myhjiang/mobile_et_example/README.md

 ## Example visualizations
 **the plots folder contains all the plots generated in the notebooks (as static png)**
+**a few examples are listed below**

 - fixations on a map

 ![fixation on a map](https://github.com/myhjiang/mobile_et_example/blob/master/plots/fixation_gps.PNG)

 - fixations and protocols on the same timeline

 ![fixation and protocols](https://github.com/myhjiang/mobile_et_example/blob/master/plots/fixation_protocol.PNG)